amandasugiharto/dimes/README.md

 Step 4: Periodical Updates
 </h1>

-There are five main parts of periodically updating the database within MongoDB.
+There are five main functions to use in order to periodically update the database within MongoDB.
+These can be used without detailed or technical knowledge of the process, making it accessible to those with limited Python background.

 <p align="left">
 <img src="https://github.com/austenw1899/PICTURES-FOR-BLOG/blob/main/4.jpg?raw=true"/>